Gain a global perspective.

-A universe of learning awaits at MICDS from world language classes and sister school exchanges to service learning trips and on-campus language immersion camps.
+A universe of learning awaits at MICDS from world language classes and sister school exchanges to service-learning trips and on-campus language immersion camps.
 Intentional opportunities abound to shape our students as global citizens.
-Explore our international, domestic and on-campus global learning opportunities below!
+Explore our international, domestic, and on-campus global learning opportunities below!

 Students at MICDS take Spanish from Junior Kindergarten through sixth grade.
 When entering the seventh grade, they select which language they wish to study in Middle and Upper School.
+MICDS World Languages teachers have created short videos about each language we offer at MICDS as a Passport to culture, communication, and community in the languages we offer.
+Have a look and learn more about World Languages at MICDS:

-Discover eye-opening lessons and experiences in the form of exchanges, service learning and international trips.
+Discover eye-opening lessons and experiences in the form of exchanges, service learning, and international trips.
 For more information, please contact Mrs. Erin Hamill, Director of Global Learning, at 314-995-7352 or firstname.lastname@example.org.

 - MICDS and Institution Sainte Marie-Caen Sister School Exchange

 Beginning in 2011, we’ve had a biennial exchange with our partner school in Caen, France, Institution Sainte Marie de Caen (ISMC) in 2011.
 Every other fall, MICDS welcomes students from Caen who stay with MICDS families and attend Upper School classes for two weeks.
 The following spring, MICDS students and two teacher chaperones travel to France for a two-week homestay with their host families in Caen.
 There, they attend classes at ISMC and experience the beauty and history of Normandy on school field trips.
-The MICDS group also spends three days in Paris to enjoy the sights of the City of Lights, including Notre Dame, Saint-Chapelle, Sacré Coeur, Musée d’Orsay, the Eiffel Tower, the Louvre and shopping at the Champs-Elysées.
+The MICDS group also spends three days in Paris to enjoy the sights of the City of Lights, including Notre Dame, Saint-Chapelle, Sacré Coeur, Musée d’Orsay, the Eiffel Tower, the Louvre, and shopping at the Champs-Elysées.

 Dates of MICDS-ISMC Exchange: